code

 Circumstances:

-The aircraft christened 'So Sorry' left Port Moresby-Seven Mile Airfield to attack Lae.
-Over the target, the aircraft was hit by enemy fire that hit the elevator cables.
+The airplane named 'So Sorry' departed Port Moresby-Seven Mile Drome on an operation to Lae.
+Over the target area, it was hit by enemy fire that cut the elevator cables.
 The pilot was able to leave the area but was forced to attempt an emergency landing in Kukuobata, near Dobodura.
 While the aircraft was damaged beyond repair, all eight occupants were rescued, among them three were injured.

 Crew (22nd BG):